Latest Updates on Camp Lejeune Water Contamination Lawsuit 2024

 PFAS Water Contamination Lawsuits

-The lawyers at Saiontz & Kirk, P.A. are also investigating PFAS water contamination lawsuits following recent discoveries that have identified more than 2,800 residential and military sites that are highly contaminated with PFAS chemicals released from firefighting foam run-off and manufacturing plants.
+The lawyers at Saiontz & Kirk, P.A. are investigating PFAS water contamination lawsuits following recent discoveries that have identified more than 2,800 residential and military sites that are highly contaminated with PFAS chemicals released from firefighting foam run-off and manufacturing plants.

 Similar to side effects outlined in firefighting foam lawsuits, individuals claim they have developed cancer and other diseases from years of exposure to toxic PFAS chemicals that leached into the soil and groundwater which contaminated public and private water supplies.